 - U.S. Treasury bills and notes The fair value of U.S. Treasury bills and notes are based on prices quoted in active markets for those securities. - U.S. Government agencies The fair value of government agencies are based on a multi-dimensional relational model.
-Standard inputs to the pricing model for the Level 2 debt securities include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, and reference data. - Corporate bonds The fair value of corporate bonds are based on a multi-dimensional relational model.
+Standard inputs to the pricing model for the Level 2 debt securities include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, and reference data.

+- Certificates of deposit The fair value of certificates of deposit are based on estimated secondary market prices that may be received if the certificate of deposit could be sold prior to maturity.
+The estimated secondary market price is evaluated using a curve-based approach which develops a constant maturity curve for specific programs which take into account factors such as instrument type, issuer, sector, credit rating and prevailing market conditions.
+Standard inputs to the pricing model for the Level 2 certificates of deposit include maturity date, issue date, and coupon rate. - Corporate bonds The fair value of corporate bonds are based on a multi-dimensional relational model.
 Standard inputs to the pricing methods for the Level 2 debt securities include benchmark yields, reported trades, broker/dealer quotes, issuer spreads, two-sided markets, benchmark securities, bids, offers, and reference data. - Equity securities The fair value of equity securities is the market value based on quoted market prices, when available, or market prices provided by recognized broker-dealers.
 These investments are classified as Level 1.
 Equity securities classified in Level 2 of the fair value hierarchy are valued at quoted market prices in the over-the-counter (inactive) market.
-The price used as the fair value may be from a market transaction or a bid or ask price in the market that did not result in a transaction. - Mutual funds The fair value of mutual funds is the market value based on quoted market prices, when available, or market prices provided by recognized broker-dealers. - Exchange-traded funds The fair value of exchange-traded funds are based on the quoted market price on an active market as of the measurement date.

-- Alternative investments Alternative investments are valued using current estimates of fair value obtained from the investment manager in the absence of readily determinable public market values.
+The price used as the fair value may be from a market transaction or a bid or ask price in the market that did not result in a transaction. - Mutual funds The fair value of mutual funds is the market value based on quoted market prices, when available, or market prices provided by recognized broker-dealers. - Exchange-traded funds The fair value of exchange-traded funds are based on the quoted market price on an active market as of the measurement date. - Alternative investments Alternative investments are valued using current estimates of fair value obtained from the investment manager in the absence of readily determinable public market values.
 The estimated fair value of these investments is based on the most recent valuations provided by external investment managers.
 Because alternative investments are not readily marketable, their estimated value is subject to uncertainty and therefore may differ from the value that would have been used had a ready market for such investments existed. - Cash and cash equivalents These investments are measured at amortized cost and have been excluded from fair value leveling.

-The Foundation's investments at June 30, 2018 are summarized in the following table by their fair value hierarchy:
+The Foundation's investments at June 30, 2019 and 2018 are summarized in the following table by their fair value hierarchy: